EFI system partition: Linux

-GRUB 2 and elilo serve as conventional, full-fledged standalone UEFI boot loaders for Linux.
-Once loaded by a UEFI firmware, they both can access and boot kernel images from all devices, partitions and file systems they support, without being limited to the EFI system partition.
+GRUB 2, elilo and systemd-boot serve as conventional, full-fledged standalone UEFI boot managers (a.k.a. bootloader managers) for Linux.
+Once loaded by a UEFI firmware, they can access and boot kernel images from all devices, partitions and file systems they support, without being limited to the EFI system partition.

+The mount point for the EFI system partition varies depending on the bootloader used.
+Older bootloaders such as GRUB 2 and lilo/elilo default to /boot/efi.
+Alternatively, systemd-boot prefers either /efi or /boot over /boot/efi due to potential complications with nested autofs mounts.
+Regardless of the mount point path, its contents are accessible after Linux is booted.

+Linux Kernel EFI Boot Stub

 EFI Boot Stub makes it possible to boot a Linux kernel image without the use of a conventional UEFI boot loader.
-By masquerading as a PE/COFF image and appearing to the firmware as a UEFI application, an x86 kernel image with EFI Boot Stub enabled can be directly loaded and executed by a UEFI firmware.
+By masquerading as a PE/COFF executable image and appearing to the firmware as a UEFI application, a Linux kernel image with EFI Boot Stub enabled can be directly loaded and executed by a UEFI firmware.
 Such kernel images can still be loaded and run by BIOS-based boot loaders; thus, EFI Boot Stub allows a single kernel image to work in any boot environment.

 Linux kernel's support for the EFI Boot Stub is enabled by turning on option CONFIG_EFI_STUB (EFI stub support) during the kernel configuration.
 It was merged into version 3.3 of the Linux kernel mainline, released on March 18, 2012.

-Gummiboot (a.k.a. systemd-boot) is a simple UEFI boot manager that loads and runs configured UEFI images, accessing only the EFI system partition.
-Configuration file fragments, kernel images and initrd images are required to reside on the EFI system partition, as Gummiboot does not provide support for accessing files on other partitions or file systems.
-Linux kernels need to be built with CONFIG_EFI_STUB enabled so they can be directly executed as UEFI images.
+Systemd-boot is a simple UEFI boot manager that loads and runs configured EFI images, accessing only the EFI system partition.
+Configuration file fragments, kernel images and initrd images are required to reside on the EFI system partition, as systemd-boot does not provide support for accessing files on other partitions or file systems.
+Linux kernels need to be built with CONFIG_EFI_STUB=y so they can be directly executed as UEFI images.

-The mount point for the EFI system partition is usually /boot/efi, where its content is accessible after Linux is booted.

-macOS
+Apple

+macOS on Intel (x86 and x86-64)

-On macOS computers based on the x64 hardware architecture, the EFI system partition is initially left blank and unused for booting.
-However, the EFI system partition is used as a staging area for firmware updates.
-The logic usually goes as follows: the EFI first looks for a bootloader in ESP, and if there is none it will continue to the macOS file system.
+On Apple Mac computers using Intel x86-64 processor architecture, the EFI system partition is initially left blank and unused for booting into macOS.

+However, the EFI system partition is used as a staging area for firmware updates and for the Microsoft Windows bootloader for Mac computers configured to boot into a Windows partition using Boot Camp.

+Custom Apple UEFI firmware named iBoot controls the logic for finding and loading bootloaders. iBoot will select the desired bootloader (potentially configured via Startup Keyboard Combinations or NVRAM), optionally falling back to either the internal macOS Installation, or a recovery system called recoveryOS.

-The pre-UEFI Apple–Intel architecture (mactel) EFI subsystem used to require the EFI system partition to be formatted in HFS+.
-Any third-party bootloader also needs to be "blessed" by a special ioctl command before becoming bootable by the firmware, a relic of the system folder blessing from classic Mac OS.
-There is otherwise no limitations to what kinds of EFI operating system or bootloader a mactel machine can run.
+Older pre-UEFI Apple–Intel architecture machines required the EFI system partition to be formatted in HFS+.
+Third-party bootloaders needed to be "blessed" by a special ioctl command before becoming bootable by the firmware, a relic of the System Folder blessing from Classic Mac OS.
+There are otherwise no limitations to what kinds of EFI operating system or bootloader an Intel-based Apple computer can run.